Kipleigh Brown

-Kipleigh Brown is an American actress and photographic artist.
+Kipleigh Brown is an American actress.

+Career

 She had the lead role in James Kerwin's sci-fi noir film Yesterday Was a Lie, and played Jane Taylor on the television series Star Trek: Enterprise.
-She also performs in the sketch comedy at the iO West in Los Angeles.
+As of 2016, she eas also performing in the improv comedy troupe at the iO West in Los Angeles.

 In 2014, Brown played the part of Barbara Smith in the fan-produced Star Trek Continues episode "Fairest of Them All".
 Later that year, it was announced she would continue as a recurring character in the series.

-In 2015, Brown began regular appearances as "Kuumaarke" in Star Trek Online.
+In 2015, Brown provided the voice of Kuumaarke in Star Trek Onlines "Season 11: New Dawn".